Ah! Leah!: Composition

 A 2008 report by The Beaver County Times revealed that the Leah in question was Leah Frankford of Chippewa Township, Pennsylvania near Iris's hometown of Ellwood City.
 Frankford had moved to Florida just before The Jaggerz hit it big, and got confirmation from Iris himself after Iris's girlfriend by chance became friends with Frankford's daughter through Iris's mortgage business.
-Frankford had moved back to Beaver County by the time the song came out, and always noticed many girls at her two daughters softball games also named Leah.
+Frankford had moved back to Beaver County by the time the song came out, and always noticed many girls at her two daughters' softball games also named Leah.

+1981 lawsuit

+In 1981, Mark Alton, a part-time songwriter from Detroit, claimed that the chorus of "Ah!
+Leah" was nearly identical to his song "Here I Go Again" and filed a $2 million lawsuit for copyright infringement.
+Alton claimed he gave a representative of MCA Records, Rodney Linnum, a demo tape of his song approximately eight months before "Ah!
+Leah!" was released.
+Linnum disputed the possibility that Iris and Avsec could have heard Alton's demo tape as Iris' debut album Back on the Streets, which included "Ah!
+Leah!", was recorded for and originally released by Midwest Records, before the band signed to MCA.
+Iris and Avsec denied Alton's claims and, after they protested their innocence and refused to settle, the case went to a jury trial which cleared them of any infringement.
+Although they won their case, Iris and Avsec lost the royalties they gained from the song in attorneys' fees, amounting to approximately $120,000.
+The lawsuit inspired Avsec to embark on a career as an intellectual property attorney in the 1990s and he graduated from the Cleveland–Marshall College of Law in 1994.

 Chart performance

 It was released as a single in late 1980 and reached number 29 on the US Billboard Hot 100, 22 on the Cash Box Top 100 and 19 on the US Billboard Top Tracks chart, and was most popular in Canada, where it became a Top 10 hit.